JuniorNovoa1/funkdela-catalogue/assets/preload/custom_events/readme.txt

-Drop you event files here!!
+Drop your event files here!!